HKUSTDial/EllieSQL/README.md

 bash scripts/exp/run_routing.sh
 ```

-Note: Remember to specify the correct GPU device in the scripts according to your setup.
+Note: Remember to specify the correct GPU in the scripts according to your device.

 ## ⚗️Training Routers